dgraham/vim-eslint/README.md

 This adds a compiler plugin for JavaScript files, which runs the eslint binary located in your project's `node_modules` directory.

-Run eslint on all files with `:make` or just the current file with `:make %`.
+Run eslint on all files with `:make .` or just the current file with `:make %`.
 Errors will appear in the quickfix window and shown with `:cwindow`.

 ## Installation